purilin030/ecotrip/README.md

 Or else you are unable to use google login methods.

 You can randomly access any one of these file, it will redirect to the index.php files.
+If you have any question, please feel free to DM me.

+Copyright by Group 4 - UTAR Kampar Miniproject 12/2/2025